d00d/fallbrookresearch.com/_posts/2019-05-29-dreaming-deeply-with-neural-networks.md

 The original image influences what kind of objects form in the processed image.
 This technique gives us a qualitative sense of the level of abstraction that a particular layer has achieved in its understanding of images.
 We call this technique “Inceptionism” in reference to the neural net architecture used.
 See our Inceptionism gallery for more pairs of images and their processed results, plus some cool video animations.

-We must go deeper: Iterations
+### Going Deeper with Iterations

 If we apply the algorithm iteratively on its own outputs and apply some zooming after each iteration, we get an endless stream of new impressions, exploring the set of things the network knows about.
-We can even start this process from a random-noise image, so that the result becomes purely the result of the neural network, as seen in the following images:

-Neural net “dreams”— generated purely from random noise, using a network trained on places by MIT Computer Science and AI Laboratory.
-See our Inceptionism gallery for hi-res versions of the images above and more (Images marked “Places205-GoogLeNet” were made using this network).

-The techniques presented here help us understand and visualize how neural networks are able to carry out difficult classification tasks, improve network architecture, and check what the network has learned during training.
+We can even start this process from a random-noise image, so that the result becomes purely the result of the neural network.
+The techniques presented here help us understand and visualize how neural networks are able to do challenging classification tasks, improve network architecture, and check what the network has learned during training.
 It also makes us wonder whether neural networks could become a tool for artists—a new way to remix visual concepts—or perhaps even shed a little light on the roots of the creative process in general.